nik19gale/secretary/README.md

 ENG (partly RU).

-This is automatic development helping secretary.
+This is an automatic secretary helping the developer.

-App 'notes' manages notes about every single task of every project.
+The app 'notes' saves and manages notes about every single task of every project.